Iwona Blazwick: Recognition

 Blazwick was appointed Officer of the Order of the British Empire (OBE) for services to art in the 2008 New Year Honours.
-She is a Fellow of the Royal College of Art (2004) and has received Honorary Doctorates from Plymouth University (2006), the London Metropolitan University (2007), Goldsmiths' College (2010), the University of the Arts (2011) and Middlesex University.
+She is a Fellow of the Royal College of Art (2004) and has received Honorary Doctorates from Plymouth University (2006), the London Metropolitan University (2007), Goldsmiths' College (2010), the University of the Arts (2011), Middlesex University & the University of Exeter (2026).
 She has been called "one of the most important woman in British art".